OpenSeizureDetector/OpenSeizureDetector/README.md

 A suite of open source and open hardware projects designed to detect and alert people to someone suffering from an epileptic seizure (fit).
-This is a work in progress at the moment, and three different technologies are being developed to see which work best:
+This is a work in progress at the moment, and four different technologies are being developed to see which work best:
    * Acceleration Detection
    * Audio Detection
    * Video Detection
+   * Microsoft Kinect (depth camera) Detection

 Acceleration Detection
 ======================